-In 1966 after the execution of the first Moluccan President by the Indonesians, a Dutch-based politician J.A.
+In 1966 after the execution of the first Moluccan president by the Indonesians, a Dutch-based politician J.A.
 Manusama became the first president in exile of the RMS.
 Second-generation Moluccans became more radicalized.
-During the 1970 Moluccan occupation of the Indonesian Ambassador’s residence by Moluccan extremists, a Dutch policeman was killed.
-In 1975 a train was hijacked and three civilians were killed, The Moluccan community was as shocked as the Dutch public, who were mostly unaware of the Moluccans and their plight.
+During the 1970 occupation of the Indonesian Ambassador’s residence by Moluccan extremists, a Dutch policeman was killed.
+In 1975, when a train was hijacked and three civilians were killed, the Moluccan community was as shocked as the Dutch public, who were mostly unaware of the Moluccans and their plight.
 President Manusama condemned the action and the hijackers turned themselves in.
 But there was no progress for the Moluccan community.
-Another train was hijacked and school children taken hostage in 1977, resulting in the deaths of six extremists, and a provincial government building in Assen was occupied briefly in 1978.
+Another train was hijacked and school children were taken hostage in 1977, resulting in the deaths of six extremists.
+A provincial government building in Assen was occupied briefly in 1978.

 In 1986 under the terms of a Mutual Statement by the Moluccan community leader Reverend Metiarij and Dutch Prime Minister Ruud Lubbers, the Dutch government gave Moluccan army veterans an annual allowance, provided funds for a Moluccan historical museum, which would act as a cultural hub, and set up a job scheme for 1,000 young Moluccans.
 The Statement gave the Moluccan community recognition of its role as a permanent feature of Dutch society.

-There is a resurgent interest among the second and third generations of Moluccans in the indigenous languages.
+In more recent years, there has been a resurgent interest among the second and third generations of Moluccans in the indigenous languages.
 These were kept hidden by their elders for reasons of unity, and some of the languages have been lost as a result.
 However, members of the Saparua community compiled a dictionary for their language in 1998.
 Moluccans have organized language classes in several bahasa tanah and there is a trend for poets and performance artists to combine words from different languages with everyday speech in Malay.
 There is strong interest in universities around the world in the bahasa tanah, and academic research projects have underpinned the relaunching of these languages.